angular/angular/aio/content/guide/universal.md

 A Universal app is distributed in two parts: the server-side code that serves up the initial application, and the client-side code that's loaded in dynamically.

-The Angular CLI outputs the client-side code in the `dist` directory by default, so you modify the `outputPath` for the __build__ target in the `angular.json` to keep the client-side build outputs separate from the server-side code.
+The Angular CLI outputs the client-side code in the `dist` directory by default, in a separate folder named by the project name.
+So you modify the `outputPath` for the __build__ target in the `angular.json` to keep the client-side build outputs separate from the server-side code.
 The client-side build output will be served by the Express server.

 ```
 ...
 "build": {
   "builder": "@angular-devkit/build-angular:browser",
   "options": {
-    "outputPath": "dist/browser",
+    "outputPath": "dist/angular.io-example/browser",
     ...
   }
 }